sabrinabraendle/mt-exercise-5/README_and_Results.md

 ### Discussion

 In the graph, we can see that the BLEU increases until a beam width of 4.
 With greater beam widths, the BLEU scores are not increasing anymore and are gradually getting lower.
+We found several possible reasons for this behaviour in BLEU scores associated with the beam width used:

-By increasing beam widths, sequences are kept in memory which are disproportionately based on earlier, low probability tokens.
+By increasing beam widths, sequences are kept in memory which are disproportionately based on earlier low probability tokens.
+Later, these unlikely early tokens are compensated by subsequent tokens which have a much higher conditional probability compared to the subsequent tokens of the more probable early tokens [Cohen and Beck 2019].

 This means, if we keep too few translations, we might miss on translations for words which are less probable but fitting for the particular source sentence to translate.
 On the other hand, if we keep too many possible translations in memory, this might lead to sentences which, at some point in the translation with beam search, had significantly lower probabilities compared to competing translations at that point, which can lead to a lower BLEU score in the end.

+# References

+Cohen, E. and Beck, C., 2019, May.
+Empirical analysis of beam search performance degradation in neural sequence models.
+In International Conference on Machine Learning (pp. 1290-1299).
+PMLR.